-9. All individual Canadians and Canadian businesses are eligible to apply for an allocation.
-Permits are only granted to allocation holders.
+9. See Section 8.1.
+All residents of Canada are eligible to apply for an allocation, and permits are only granted to allocation holders.

 - 10. Permit applications must include information including where the product is coming from, which port it is being shipped to, and date of arrival. - 11.
 Import permits and normal customs entry forms are required in addition to health certificates as required by the Canada Food Inspection Agency. - 12.
 Any applicant may directly apply for a permit via customs brokers equipped with authorized computer terminals.
 Permit fees range from CAN\$10.00 to CAN\$26.00 (according to the value of the goods).
 This fee does not cover the cost of any additional services provided by such issuers.